An Experiment in

 Find us by the banks of Bartram's Garden in the Lower Schuylkill River on the followings dates

-5/10, Wednesday - Carolyn Hess will debut SUSPEND, visible from Gray's Ferry
+5/10, Wednesday - Carolyn Hesse will debut SUSPEND, visible from Gray's Ferry

-5/20, Saturday - Jacob Rivkin and Eric Blasco will introduce bio-pools
+5/20, Saturday - during public boating hours, Jacob Rivkin and Eric Blasco will introduce bio-pools

-5/27, Saturday - Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment
+5/27, Saturday - during public boating hours, Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment

 This spring, several art and design installations will extend from Bartram's Garden Community Boathouse.
 Moored to the banks, and addressing the shoreline, they aim to influence the surrounding area.
 These installations are the result of an environmental design competition - Ecotopian Tools for WetLand - which began as a call for proposals and juried selection process.
 Winning toolmakers include Cecily Anderson, Joanne Douglas, Carolyn Hesse, Gabriel Kaprielian, Mandy Katz, Jacob Rivkin and Eric Blasco.
 Projects are situated to buoy the legacies of Bartram's Garden and WetLand - a boat that serves as a gathering place, art project and science lab- and timed to jibe with the Penn Program in Environmental Humanities' Ecotopian Toolkit conference, April 13-15.